Terms And Conditions

 - We may in our discretion enter into a debt repayment plan with you for any debt due to us, on terms that we specify.
 Unless an alternative payment plan is agreed, up to 30% of all top up payments made to your account will be used to repay the debt before the top up amount is applied to future electricity use.

-- We may disconnect your supply if any debt or debt repayment plan is overdue by more than 10 days.
-We will give you seven days’ notice and an opportunity to pay within the notice period before we disconnect for this reason.
+- We may terminate your supply if any debt or debt repayment plan is overdue by more than 5 working days.
+We will give you 2 days’ notice and an opportunity to pay within the notice period before we terminate for this reason.

 You will be classified as a Low User or Standard User at the time you sign up with Wise Pre Pay and the pricing that applies will be notified to you at the time your application is accepted.